Tomev/LSD/README.md

 I looked through my e-mails and:

 - Selected one phishing e-mail from my work inbox and translated it to English.
-See [phishing.txt](phishing.txt).
+See [phishing.txt](https://github.com/Tomev/LSD/blob/main/phishing.txt).

 - Selected one spam mail from my work inbox.
-See [spam.txt](spam.txt).
+See [spam.txt](https://github.com/Tomev/LSD/blob/main/spam.txt).

 - I generated a generic conference invitation e-mail, which was meant to offer something (conference attendance), but be related to the prompted field of work.
-See [safe.txt](safe.txt).
+See [safe.txt](https://github.com/Tomev/LSD/blob/main/safe.txt).

 I checked initial results and tweaked with the prompt a little bit (2h, watching the show on TV).
 Then, for each e-mail type, I queried the model 100 times.
 The results are as follows.
 LSD was able to recognize safe mail with 100% accuracy.
 Spam mail was classified as either spam or phishing in 48 and 43 of the queries respectively.
 There was also one mislabeling as *spambot*.
 Phishing attempts were recognized 63 times, two of which were mislabelled, and otherwise considered safe.
 Analysis of the model chain-of-though led me to believe that the model considered 'From: "random.capital.com" <techcare98@gmail.com>' as sender-receiver rather than alias-address, which made a huge difference in its reasoning.
-Overall, as an **additional** spam filter, LLMs seem a promising tool.
+Overall, as an **additional** spam filter, LLMs are a promising tool.
 I'd, however, advise more tweaks and experimental verification.

 ## Code